jhpyle/docassemble/_docs/helloworld.md

 ![Source]({{ site.baseurl }}/img/hello-world-source-code-for-question.png)

+Note that end users will not see the Source tab; it will only be shown to users if the interview is in the [Playground], or if the server is [configured as a development server].

-In this example, the "Source" information explains that the interview tried to show a [`mandatory`] question, but couldn't, because it needed the definition of the variable `planet`.
+In this example, the Source information explains that the interview tried to show a [`mandatory`] question, but couldn't, because it needed the definition of the variable `planet`.
 Therefore it looked for a question that offered to define `planet`, and asked that